Zormein/minetest-alpha/README.md

 # Minetest Alpha

-A game based off Minetest Game made to be like old Minecraft
+A game based on Minetest Game to recreate the experience of old minecraft

 ## Installation